RNP-10 and RNP-4 airspace exists between Flight Level 290 and 410 in the following areas:

 Submitting an Application to the FAA (LOA B036)

 The FAA inspector is required to determine that each individual aircraft is qualified for operation in RNP-10 or RNP-4 airspace.
-The authorization process includes an evaluation of aircraft equipment capability (navigation and communications), operating practices and procedures, and pilot knowledge.
+The authorization process includes an evaluation of aircraft equipment capability (navigation and communications), operating procedures, and pilot knowledge.

 The operator may be required to attend a pre-application meeting at the appropriate FAA office prior to submitting an application to discuss the RNP approval process, review the contents of a compliant application, and to discuss the conditions for removal of the approval.